Commercial Auto Insurance for Small Business: Complete Coverage Guide

 How much does commercial auto insurance cost for a one-vehicle small business?

-Most small businesses with a single vehicle pay between $147 and $282 per month for a standard commercial auto policy.
+Most small businesses with a single vehicle pay between $150 and $300 per month for a standard commercial auto policy, with a 2026 average around $245/month according to Insureon data.
 The exact cost depends on the vehicle type, industry, driver history, location, and coverage level selected.
 Low-risk businesses like consulting may pay around $146/month, while high-risk industries like transportation can pay $663/month or more.
-Commercial auto premiums rose as much as 8.8% in Q2 2025 — with projected increases of 10–25% for the full year — so factor that into your renewal budget going into 2026.
+Commercial auto premiums increased 6.6% in Q4 2025, marking the 58th consecutive quarter of rate increases — factor continued upward pressure into your renewal budget.

 What does hired and non-owned auto insurance cover?

 Hired auto coverage protects vehicles you rent, lease, or borrow for business use.
 Non-owned auto coverage protects your business when employees drive their personal vehicles for work-related tasks.
 Neither pays for repairs to the employee's personal car — they primarily cover your business's liability exposure when an accident occurs during work use.
-HNOA acts as secondary, excess coverage on top of the driver's own personal auto policy and is typically added as an affordable endorsement to your existing BOP or general liability policy, with common limits of $1 million per occurrence.
+HNOA acts as secondary, excess coverage on top of the driver's own personal auto policy and is typically added as an affordable endorsement ($100–$300/year) to your existing BOP or general liability policy, with recommended limits of $1 million per occurrence / $2 million aggregate.

 Can I get commercial auto insurance if I have a bad driving record?